fluendo/flu-va-drivers/README.md

 # flu-va-drivers

-Drivers for _libva_ that act as a translation layer to VAAPI from:
+Drivers for _libva_ that act as a translation layer to VA-API from:

  - VDPAU (default)
  - ...